MaxZixuanWang/maxzixuanwang.github.io/content/about.md

 Hi!
 I am Zixuan (Max) Wang, an undergraduate in EIE at BDIC.
 This site is a working record of the projects I build and the research questions I am learning to pursue.

 My current interests are AI security and RAG.
 I am still at the beginning of that process.
-I am following Haiyang Yu in DMSlab now!
+I am following Haiyang Yu in DMSlab now.

 Welcome to contact me!